-Pregnancy After 35: 11 Health Tips
+Pregnancy After 35: 11 Tips For A Healthy Childbirth

 Getting pregnant after 35 may be more difficult than at age 25, but it’s not necessarily impossible.
 What are your chances for getting pregnant after age 35?
 Why is it more difficult than in your 20s and early 30s, and why do doctors recommend seeking help getting pregnant sooner than later if you’re past age 35?